worthis/SundayPanzers/README.md

 - **Original game** (concept, design, graphics, sounds) © 2004 Bertone Ermes (Ermesdesign), originally released as freeware.
 - **This project** is a fan-made reimplementation made for educational purposes; all rights to the original intellectual property remain with the author.

+## Thanks

+- Bertone Ermes (Ermesdesign) for original game of my childhood.
+- [raysan5](https://www.raylib.com/) for raylib - simple and easy-to-use library for game development.
+- [Luiz Pestana](https://github.com/luizpestana/raylib-nx) for Nintendo Switch port of the raylib.